Last Updated on September 13, 2023

 13th-century Sainte-Chapelle is really Louis IX’s repository for holy relics (now in Notre Dame) that he had acquired from the Emperor of Constantinople.

-It’s claim to fame, however, are its magnificent stained-glass windows, the oldest in Paris.
+Its claim to fame, however, is its magnificent stained-glass windows, the oldest in Paris.

-They are what have made it one of the top 10 places in Paris.
+They are what has made it one of the top 10 places in Paris.
 They are as extraordinary as they are magnificent, soaring glass walls that the ceiling above appears to float over.

-It is an amazingly beautiful place, undeniably the most stunning Gothic monument in all of Paris.
+It is a wonderful place, undeniably the most stunning Gothic monument in all of Paris.
 It is within the Palais de Justice, which requires visitors to transit a security area as they enter.
 Try to visit on a sunny day to get the full impact.

 Panthéon

-Its life as a church was short-lived, however.
+However, its life as a church was short-lived.
 Since it was completed right before the French Revolution, the revolutionary government converted it into a mausoleum.

 Its 220-foot-high dome is so extraordinary that Foucault used it to test his famous pendulum, proving the Earth rotates on its axis.

-Note: Although it is not within the city of Paris, the reason it is not included in this list, you may also want to take a day trip to Versailles.
-It is quite close to Paris (only 14minutes by train ($17) or 17 minutes by taxi ($35-45)).
-See 26 Great European Day Trips by Rail / Bus.
+Note: Although it is not within the city of Paris, which is why it is not included in this list, you may also want to take a day trip to Versailles.
+It is quite close to Paris (only 14 minutes by train ($17) or 17 minutes by taxi ($35-45)).
+See 26 Great European Day Trips by Rail / Bus and also these great tours of Versailles and other areas.

 You may also enjoy: Where to Find 8 Wonderful Walks in Paris / A 2-Day Walking Tour of Paris, With Map / Photos of Paris